kkreiju/Saguisa_Quijano_StudentPortal/README.md

  - Frontend Designs
  - Enrollment Entry continuation
- - Subject Entry continuation
+ - Schedule Entry continuation
-	 -  there is an existing code for this which is working. but refer to the search bug.

 ### Bugs
+**Schedule Edit**
+- When clicking save button, days checkbox are not validated if it is null and redirects into <b>Schedule List</b>

-**Subject Entry**
+**Schedule Entry**
-- Adds a new data when clicking search button if fields are complete
-- Redundancy of returning Entry View when clicking search button
-- Spaghetti Code (?) too many if else blocks
+- When clicking save button, days checkbox are not validated if it is null and sends an error therefore not adding the value in the database.